 Increasing numbers of young physicians aspire to dedicate their careers to the health of impoverished people in the U.S. and abroad.
 In 2004, DGHE, the Department of Medicine, and BWH created a unique residency program to address this growing interest.
 The Doris and Howard Hiatt Residency in Global Health Equity and Internal Medicine is a comprehensive four-year program that includes training in internal medicine; coursework in research methods, public policy and global health advocacy; and research and patient care experiences in impoverished settings at Partners In Health sites around the world.
 The residency program honors DGHE co-founder, Howard Hiatt, M.D., and his late wife, Doris.

 Residents in the program share a deep commitment to fighting disease in the world’s poorest places, and a belief that, as one resident puts it, “In the fight for social justice, each of us will have a crucial role to play.”

 Despite an enormously demanding schedule in Boston, residents in the program are already engaged in lifesaving efforts around the world.
 Their projects target the deadliest treatable diseases—AIDS, tuberculosis, and malaria—in some of the world’s poorest countries.
-Accomplishments of past and current residents include:

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.